PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

 family                                 | Name of a family, router belongs to netid                                  | Network ID, router belongs to.
-Main I2P is 2. ssu                                    | Enable SSU transport protocol (use UDP). true by default ntcp                                   | Enable NTCP transport protocol (use TCP). true by default ntcpproxy                              | Specify proxy server for NTCP.
-Should be http://address:port or socks://address:port
+Main I2P is 2. ssu                                    | Enable SSU transport protocol (use UDP). true by default

 #### Notes